turingschool/curriculum-site/module1/lessons/js-party.md

 ### 🎉 Functions Party Exercises

-Open the [Functions Playground file](https://github.com/turingschool-examples/se-mod2-exercises/blob/main/js_party/functions_playground.js) in the JS Party folder of your SE2 repo to practice writing functions in JavaScript.
+Use VSCode to open the [Functions Playground file](https://github.com/turingschool-examples/se-mod2-exercises/blob/main/js_party/functions_playground.js) in the JS Party folder of your SE2 repo to practice writing functions in JavaScript.
 Use google, MDN and each other when you get stuck.
 You're not suppose to know this, so just have a little fun trying to figure it out.

 <br>